 - auto default setting.
 Automatically expire versions according to expire rules.
-Please refer to Controlling File Versions and Aging for more information. - D, auto keep versions at least for D days, apply expire rules to all versions that are older than D days ownCloud performs several verification checks.
+Please refer to Files_versions online documentation for more info. - D, auto keep versions at least for D days, apply expire rules to all versions that are older than D days - auto, D delete all versions that are older than D days automatically, delete other versions according to expire rules - D1, D2 keep versions for at least D1 days and delete when exceeds D2 days - disabled versions auto clean disabled, versions will be kept forever ownCloud performs several verification checks.
 There are two options, true and false.

-- auto, D delete all versions that are older than D days automatically, delete other versions according to expire rules - D1, D2 keep versions for at least D1 days and delete when exceeds D2 days - disabled versions auto clean disabled, versions will be kept forever